ardaeksi/NodeJS.LANGame/README.md

 - `HEAR_RADIUS` — how close you must be to hear chat (default 300).
 - `PLAYER_SPEED` — walk speed in px/s (default 260).
 - `TICK_RATE` — position updates per second (default 20).
-- `PORT` — listen port (or set the `PORT` env var).
+- `PORT` — listen port (or set the `PORT` environment variable).

 ## How it works

-- The browser connects a WebSocket back to whatever host served the page, so LAN players don't configure anything.
-- The client predicts your own movement locally and smooths everyone else between the server's 20 Hz snapshots.
-- The **server** is authoritative: it clamps positions to the room, sanitizes and rate-limits chat, and only forwards a message to players within `HEAR_RADIUS`.

-## Logic flow

-1. Client loads `index.html` and requests avatar options from the server.
+- The browser loads `index.html` from the server.
-2. User enters a name, selects an avatar, and joins the room.
-3. The client opens a WebSocket connection to the server.
+- The client selects a name and avatar, then opens a WebSocket connection.
-4. User input is translated into movement commands and sent to the server.
-5. The server updates the authoritative player state on every tick.
-6. The server broadcasts periodic position snapshots and nearby chat messages.
+- The server manages player positions and forwards chat to nearby players.
-7. The client renders the world, shows avatars and speech bubbles, and interpolates remote players between updates.

-Future development ideas:

-- Add persistent player accounts and session storage.
-- Support multiple rooms or private lobbies.
-- Add obstacles, collision detection, and better map layout.
-- Improve UI for mobile and add touch controls.
-- Support internet hosting and NAT traversal instead of LAN-only.
-- Add audio chat, reactions, or richer chat bubbles.
+- The browser renders the world and smoothly updates other players.

 ## Project layout